 People matter

 For foreigners visiting Poland, foreign language skills are perhaps the most easily visible sign of the country’s achievements in the field of education.
-According to the EF English Proficiency Index research, Poland ranked between 9th and 16th in the world in 2015–2020 in terms of English language proficiency (the number of countries considered during this period ranged from 70 to 100).
+According to the EF English Proficiency Index research, Poland ranked between 11th and 16th in the world in 2018–2023 in terms of English language proficiency (the number of countries considered during this period ranged from 70 to 111).
 Admittedly, tourists and expats will not always find it easy to communicate in English in smaller towns or among older people, but the situation is much better among young people and city dwellers.

 As we know, quantity does not always translate into quality but Polish education has nothing to be ashamed of in this respect.
 Moreover, we boast some of the best results in the world.
 In this case, a solid measure comes from PISA, the OECD’s global Programme for International Student Assessment, which compares young people’s performance in three main categories (Reading, Mathematics, and Science).
-In the latest PISA test in 2018, out of 79 countries in the world, Poland ranked 8th in Reading, 6th in Mathematics (#3 in Europe) and 8th in Science (also #3 in Europe outperformed only by Estonia and Finland).
+In the latest PISA test in 2018, out of 79 countries in the world, Poland ranked 8th in Reading, 6th in Mathematics (3rd in Europe), and 8th in Science (also 3rd in Europe outperformed only by Estonia and Finland).

 Statista / OECD